MradulMalviya/Terraform/README.md

 Embark on a journey through the Terraform Registry.
 Discover pre-built, community-contributed modules and learn how to incorporate them into your own configurations.

-## Day 4: Collaboration and State Management
+## 4: Collaboration and State Management

 #### Collaborating with Git and Version Control